T0mmiTheGreat/bc-thesis/README.md

 1. Clone this repository using `git clone --recurse-submodules <repo-url>`.
 If you forgot to use the `--recurse-submodules` flag, you can still run `git submodule init` and then `git submodule update` (or combine these commands by running `git submodule update --init`) to get the submodules.
 You need them because this project uses the [libSDL2pp](https://github.com/libSDL2pp/libSDL2pp), [yaml-cpp](https://github.com/jbeder/yaml-cpp), and [ImGui](https://github.com/ocornut/imgui) libraries as a Git submodules.

-2.  `cd` to the "src/" directory and run `cmake .`.
+2.  `cd` to the "src/" directory and run `cmake --build .`.
 It should build the application.

 3.  ???